West Street Massacre

 The West Street Massacre, also known as the Ramrod Massacre, was a mass shooting which took place on November 19, 1980, in the Greenwich Village neighborhood of New York City.
 Two people were killed and eight others were injured before the perpetrator, 38-year-old Ronald Crumpley was arrested by police.

 Crumpley was tried for murder, but found not guilty by reason of insanity.
 Crumpley spent the rest of his life in mental institutions.

 The New York Times coined the name "West Street Massacre".
 The alternative name is based on the shootings taking place around The Ramrod, a popular gay leather bar, where both fatalities occurred.

 West Street Massacre

 Robbery spree

 Three days before the shooting, Ronald Crumpley stole his father's Cadillac in New Rochelle, New York, to travel to Virginia.
-After visiting his sister in Richmond, he robbed a gun store in Midlothian on 17 November, stealing an Uzi submachine gun, a Colt revolver, a Beretta handgun and a Browning handgun.
+After visiting his sister in Richmond, he robbed a gun store in Midlothian on 17 November, stealing an Uzi submachine gun, a Colt Python revolver, a Beretta handgun and a Browning handgun.
 The same day, he robbed the Pioneer Savings and Loan Association in Colonial Heights for $3,001, before returning to New York.